randomairborne/speederboard/README.md

 ```

 this command will near-instantly update templates and public, and update src within about 2 seconds, depending on how big your changes are.

+on windows, you can also download the exe: [speederboard.exe](https://cdn.speederboard.org/executables/speederboard.exe)
+it requires certain environment variables, but most of them have sane localhost-y defaults or will be pointed out to you on run.
+You will need to clone the repository and run speederboard.exe in the speederboard root directory, but you need to do this for
+development anyway